In the preceding essays I have laid out in detail all of my philosophical views. I will now go over them again more quickly in a high-level summary:

-Commensurablism, or objective criticism, thus demands phenomenal liberalism, which is to say the rejection of both transcendentalism and cynicism.
-That in turn demands a philosophy of meaning that:
+Commensurablism thus demands phenomenal liberalism, which is to say the rejection of both transcendentalism and cynicism.
+That in turn demands a philosophy of language that:

 - Differentiates between descriptive and prescriptive propositions (so as not to fall into cynicism), and

 - Grounds both types of proposition in different experiential phenomena (so as not to fall into transcendentalism)

 Phenomenal universalism, which is to say the rejection of both transcendentalism and relativism, demands:

 - Grants some kind of universal existence to abstract objects, but